andrewgdotcom/poshlib/README.md

 #### Don't use `$?`

-If you need to distinguish between different nonzero return codes, the module `swine` implements a simple `try/catch` utility (see below).
+If you need to distinguish between different nonzero return codes, the module `utils` implements a simple `try/catch` utility (see below).

 #### Don't use `&&` as a guard operator